KaranvirSingh-git/AzureScripts/README.md

-### This would include various AKS level scripts which would be useful for multiple tasks
+## This would include various AKS level scripts which would be useful for multiple tasks
-## Script1
+## Overview of Scripts
-### AKS cluster level loop for automation of various cluster level changes
+### 1. AKSClusterLoop.sh would look though different AKS cluster and perform specified actions.